GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/html/subtests/inlining-scripts/index.md

 ---
 title: Inlining scripts
 importance: 1
+shortDesc: 'Can processed scripts be inlined into HTML?'
 ---

+## Introduction

-Imagine you had an 'index' page and a 'profile' page.
-Each has their own root script, but the two make use of a common library.
+This test emulates a minimal two-page website, with "index" and "profile" pages.
+Each page has its own script, but the two depend on a common library.

+# The Test

+This test emulates a minimal two-page website, with "index" and "profile" pages.
+Each page has its own script, but the two depend on a common library and also each lazily import a second shared module, creating a [split point](/code-splitting/dynamic-import).
+Building the pages should bundle and inline the scripts for `index.html`, but preserve the scripts from `profile.html` as well as the lazy-loaded module.

 **index.js**